Throughout the firm’s nearly 40-year history, we have prided ourselves on standing up for what’s right and making a difference on a national level.

-In May 2008, Baron & Budd helped negotiated a settlement of more than $420 million on behalf of more than 150 water providers and 17 states regarding Methyl Teritary Butyl Ether (MTBE) contamination in drinking water.
+In May 2008, Baron & Budd helped negotiate a settlement on behalf of more than 150 water providers and 17 states regarding Methyl Teritary Butyl Ether (MTBE) contamination in drinking water.
 The settlement was reached with many of the nation’s leading gas companies, including BP/Amoco and requires the companies to pay water providers’ costs to remove harmful MTBE from public drinking water and for refiners to pay for treatment of certain wells that may become contaminated in the next 30 years.

 Baron & Budd attorneys played a leading role in the litigation, with shareholder Scott Summy serving on the Plaintiffs’ Steering Committee (PSC) in the litigation.